simonberner/pairing-in-go-intro/README.md

 2. Run the test (which should fail because the program lacks that feature)
 3. Write just enough code (the simplest possible) to make the test pass
 4. Refactor the code and run the test
-5. Hand-over to the next person and repeat
+5. Hand-over to your partner and repeat